-Employees employed under the terms of a Visa are eligible for Standard insurance cover and may apply for Additional cover.
+Employees employed under the terms of a Visa are eligible for insurance benefits.

-If you are not an Australian Resident and hold a Visa, you will be covered for up to three years while working overseas for IAG, if such working arrangement is available.
+If you are not an Australian Resident and hold a Visa, you will be covered for up to three years while working overseas for NRMA or other employers that participates in the Plan, if such working arrangements are available.
 If cover is required beyond three years, an application in writing is required prior to the expiration of the three years.
 The insurer may accept or decline the application at their sole discretion.